-The Magnetics and Radiation Sources (MaRS) group within ASTeC plays a key role in controlling beams in accelerators, is developing new magnet technologies to reduce the power consumption of such accelerators, and is fundamental in designing the next generation of accelerator-based light sources, Free Electron Lasers (FELs).
+The Magnetics and Radiation Sources (MaRS) group within ASTeC, led by Ben Shepherd plays a key role in controlling beams in accelerators, is developing new magnet technologies to reduce the power consumption of such accelerators, and is fundamental in designing the next generation of accelerator-based light sources, Free Electron Lasers (FELs).

-Under the leadership of Prof. Jim Clarke, MaRS scientists have a number of high profile programmes with national and international laboratories including CERN.
+Under the leadership of Ben Shepherd, MaRS scientists have a number of high profile programmes with national and international laboratories including CERN and Diamond Light Source.

 Innovative new FEL lasing schemes to overcome limitations of current FEL light sources are being developed with colleagues from the University of Strathclyde, a Cockcroft Institute partner university.
 The CLARA FEL test facility will allow these ideas to be tested and new technologies critically assessed.

 David Holland, Honorary and Visiting Scientist